Product

 Proforma invoice

 A proforma invoice isn't an actual invoice, as it isn't a demand for payment from your clients.
 It works as a pre-invoice that mentions all the services you'll be providing, the price of each service, and payment terms.
 This is useful for projects with deposits, upfront material costs, and large budget projects.
-Global projects also use pro forma invoices to help prepare shipments for customs declarations.
-The pro forma invoice gives your client a clear view of how much the project will cost.

 Interim invoice

 You send an interim invoice, also known as a progress invoice, for incremental payments for large projects.
-Suppose you're working on a project that will take six months to complete, and the total amount you're charging is $1,200.
+Suppose you're working on a freelance project that will take six months to complete, and the total amount you're charging is $1,200.
 Instead of sending a final invoice of $1,200 after six months, you can send monthly invoices of $200 every month.

 Final invoice